Do you have a problem with an existing alarm system?

 Services call by Jim’s technicians start from $150 and cover first hour labour / fault finding (not including any parts required).

-Charging a service call is a standard practice in the trade services industry, many companies will charge a fee even if they don’t fix the issue (which we do not do unless we are providing reports to other parties).
+Charging a service call is a standard practice in the trade services industry, many companies will charge a fee even if they don’t fix the issue.
 Our franchisees are all business owners and their time is valuable, if they take the time to travel to a job and resolve your issue, we believe it is fair that they are compensated for this.

 Whilst a hard-wired system will always be our first choice, Jim’s Security also has a range of wireless security solutions which for homes with limited access to roof space.
 Wireless components work using RF technology to communicate signals to and from the system and customers can expect battery life of 3-5 years.